robert-stuttaford/stuttaford.me/resources/speaking.md

 title: Speaking
 ---

-If you'd like me to appear your podcast or at your conference, get in touch!
+If you'd like me to appear your podcast or at your conference, please get in touch!

-## Podcasts
+## Podcast appearances

 #### Defn.audio